Turtuk in Ladakh – How to Reach, Sightseeing & Tips

 Drive for another 22 kilometers and you will first reach Diskit, the headquarter of Nubra Valley and the largest town here.
 Next in line will be Hunder, famous for its dunes and double humpback camels.

 After Chalunka, there is a large suspension bridge that will bring you down to the river bed of the Shyok River.
-Right after the bridge, you will be checked and registered at the army check post before continuing to Turtuk.
+You will continue driving right next to the river and finally arrive in the Turtuk Village.

 Leh to Turtuk Bus

 There is however another way that you can travel to Turtuk by Bus on any day of the week.
-The first thing that you will need to do is to get to Diskit.
-For this, you will need to first board a shared taxi from Leh Bus stand for Diskit.
+The first thing that you will need to do is to get to Diskit from Leh by either Bus or a shared taxi.

-There is a daily bus from Diskit to Turtuk that you can board for the remaining journey.
-The fare is Rs.
-100 per person.
-This Bus will arrive in Turtuk by 6 – 6.30 PM.
+From Diskit, there is a daily bus to Turtuk that you can board for the remaining journey. it starts at around 2 pm and reaches Turtuk by 6 – 6.30 PM.

 Also Read: Leh to Nubra Valley Bus service – Fare, Schedule & Timings